 Such grace is costly because it calls us to follow, and it is grace because it calls us to follow Jesus Christ.
-It is costly because it costs a man his life, and it is grace because it gives a man the only true life
+It is costly because it costs a man his life, and it is grace because it gives a man the only true lifeâŠ.
+Above all, it is costly because it cost God the life of his Son.

 Dietrich Bonhoeffer 1

-.
-The essence of grace, we suppose, is that the account has been paid in advance; and, because it has been paid, everything can be had for nothing.”2 Bonhoeffer vigorously resisted this version of “cheap grace,” recognizing in it a profound weakness that would cause the churches to fail in the hard times that were coming upon them.
+Every age seems to produce its own version of âdecaffeinatedâ Christianity.
+Through various stratagems we find ways to evade Jesusâs challenging words.
+We domesticate his demands, seeking to make them more palatable and reduce their cost.
+In pre-World War II Germany, the Lutheran pastor Dietrich Bonhoeffer identified what he called the doctrine of âcheap grace.â Here is his account: âCheap grace is the deadly enemy of our Church.
+We are fighting today for costly graceâŠ.
+The essence of grace, we suppose, is that the account has been paid in advance; and, because it has been paid, everything can be had for nothing.â2 Bonhoeffer vigorously resisted this version of âcheap grace,â recognizing in it a profound weakness that would cause the churches to fail in the hard times that were coming upon them.
 He raised his voice to remind Christians that although the grace of God in Christ is entirely a free gift, yet paradoxically it costs us our whole lives.
 The gift is free and the response costs everything.
-In place of “cheap grace,” Bonhoeffer urged a return to a costly discipleship:
+In place of âcheap grace,â Bonhoeffer urged a return to a costly discipleship:

 Christianity without the living Christ is inevitably Christianity without discipleship, and Christianity without discipleship is always Christianity without Christ.
 It remains an abstract idea, a myth which has a place for the Fatherhood of God, but omits Christ as the living Son.
 And a Christianity of that kind is nothing more or less than the end of discipleship.3